Financial Assessment Procedure

 2. Any electronic financial contribution records.

-14. Refusing a Financial Assessment
+11. Refusing a Financial Assessment and Deprivation of Assets

-The right to refuse a financial assessment
+Refusing a financial assessment

 Notification of intended refusal